Hello.

 And went back to London, to study at the school of Oriental and African studies.

-And within a few weeks of my leaving Indonesia, everything went pear shaped.
+And within a few weeks of my leaving Indonesia, everything went pear shaped

 And the currency crashed and separatism in the provinces started happening.